BrosdiGina/MasterThesis/README.md

 $ python main.py
 ```

-Two different output files will be created which represent respectively the ontology for the extrovert personality and the introvert one.
+Two different output files will be created representing respectively the ontology for the extrovert personality and the introvert one.